Gaurav-1/Java/README.md

     (iii) Stream Tokenizers
     (iv) ActionListener

 20. What are various stream classes in Java?
-Write Java code to read character from a file and write into another file.
+Write Java code to read character from a file and write into another file.----------(uploaded---CopyFile.java)

 21. What are AWT Classes?
-Write Java Program to generate Even numbers and Odd Numbers in TextField “T1 and T2 respectively” while pressing Button “Even” and “Odd”.
+Write Java Program to generate Even numbers and Odd Numbers in TextField “T1 and T2 respectively” while pressing Button “Even” and “Odd”.----------(uploaded---EvenOdd.java)

 22. What is Applet Life Cycle?
 Explain with suitable Java Program so that every Applet function works?----------(uploaded---Apptry.java)

 23. Write applet code to draw following shapes using Applet graphics.----------(uploaded---smile.java---boat.java)

-24. Write Applet code to show all the activities of Mouse using Mouselistener and MouseMotionlistener classes.
+24. Write Applet code to show all the activities of Mouse using Mouselistener and MouseMotionlistener classes.----------(uploaded---MListener.java)

 25. Write Java code to demonstrate different Layouts in Java.
 Discusses the importance of Adaptor class while inheriting inbuilt interfaces.----------(uploaded---MultiLay.java)